 This A P P figure is needed to calculate the amount of the enhancement to the benefits due under the L G P S.

 There is a further adjustment for members who were working reduced contractual hours in the relevant 12 (weekly) or three (monthly) pay periods.
-If the Independent Registered Medical Practitioner certifies that the member was working reduced hours wholly or partly because of the condition that caused or contributed to the ill health retirement or death, the hours reduction should be ignored where working out A P P. A P P should be calculated on the pay the member would have received during the relevant pay periods if they had not been working reduced contractual hours.
+If the Independent Registered Medical Practitioner certifies that the member was working reduced hours wholly or partly because of the condition that caused or contributed to the ill health retirement or death, the hours reduction should be ignored when working out A P P. A P P should be calculated on the pay the member would have received during the relevant pay periods if they had not been working reduced contractual hours.

 Important: If the average pensionable pay for the 12 weeks before the date of termination or death is, in the opinion of the employer, materially lower than the level of pensionable pay that member normally receives, then the Scheme employer may substitute a higher figure.
 In doing so, the employer must have regard to the level of pensionable pay received by the member in the last 12 months.